The Spy Next Door: Plot

-After the attack, Bob and the children hide at a Chinese restaurant, where Poldark's teenage henchman, Larry, tries to kill Bob.
-Bob defeats him and is forced to tell the children about his job.
-His boss Glaze then arrives, points a gun at him, and demands the downloaded file, revealing himself to be working for Poldark.
-Bob knocks out Glaze with Nora's turtle, then hides in a hotel with the children.
-Farren tells Gillian over the phone about Bob's secret.
-As they wait, Farren stubbornly holds out hope that her biological father will come back to get her so she can have a "real family".
-Bob tells her that family is more than just sharing blood ties with someone, revealing that he never knew his birth parents and was raised in a Chinese orphanage.
-As a result, Bob chose to think of everyone else at the orphanage as his family despite not being related to anyone there.
-Farren realizes that her father is not coming back for her and accepts Ian and Nora as her siblings.
-Fearing for her children's safety, Gillian flies home to take them back and angrily breaks up with Bob for lying to her.
+After the attack, Bob and the kids hide at a Chinese restaurant, where Poldark's teenage henchman, Larry, tries to kill Bob.
+Bob defeats him and tells the kids about his job.
+His boss, Glaze, then arrives and demands the downloaded file, revealing himself to be working for Poldark.
+Bob knocks out Glaze, then hides in a hotel with the kids.
+Eventually, Farren tells Gillian over the phone about Bob's secret.
+As they wait, Farren holds out hope that her biological father will come back to get her so that she can have a "real family".
+Bob tells Farren that family is more than just sharing blood ties with someone, revealing that he never knew his birth parents and was raised in a group home.
+Farren realizes that her father is not coming back and accepts Ian and Nora as her siblings.
+Fearing for her children's safety, Gillian flies home to take them back and angrily breaks up with Bob.

-Bob heads to an abandoned factory to confront the Russian terrorists but finds that Ian, wanting to become a spy, followed him and Farren has run away from home to try and help as well.
-The three are captured by the Russians, who trick Ian into revealing that the file is on his iPod quite easily since Ian does not know how to handle an interrogation.
-As Poldark, his partner Tatiana, and Glaze go to Gillian's house, Bob and the children escape and return home, where Poldark and his crew arrive soon after.
-Bob, Gillian's family, and the terrorists fight, with the children using Bob's secret weapons to defeat some of them, and soon after Colton and his crew arrive to arrest the Russians and Glaze.
-Gillian initially rejects Bob but changes her mind when the kids express their heartfelt approval of him with Farren even calling Gillian "Mom" for the first time.
+Bob heads to an abandoned factory to confront the Russian terrorists but finds that Ian, wanting to become a spy, followed him and Farren has run away from home to try to help.
+The three are captured by the Russians, who trick Ian into revealing that the file is on his iPod.
+As Poldark, his partner Tatiana, and Glaze go to Gillian's house, Bob and the kids escape and return home, where Poldark and his crew arrive.
+Bob, Gillian's family, and the terrorists fight, and Colton and his crew arrive to arrest the Russians and Glaze.
+Gillian initially rejects Bob, but changes her mind when the kids express their heartfelt approval of him with Farren calling Gillian "Mom" for the first time.
 In the end, Bob and Gillian get married.
-At the altar, Bob confesses to Gillian that Bob is not his real name, which Gillian and her children accept with a laugh.
+At the altar, Bob confesses to Gillian that Bob is not his real name, which Gillian and the kids accept with a laugh.